Where to Stay in Philadelphia: Best Areas & Hotels, 2019

 If there are decorative glass coffee pots and tea pots hanging from the ceilings, you are in the Kimpton Hotel Monaco Philadelphia.
 Housed in a 19th-century building in the Old City, this luxury Art Deco boutique hotel is surrounded by Independence Hall, the Museum of the American Revolution, and the Liberty Bell, along with several other historic attractions.

-Also in Center City, the Sonesta Philadelphia Rittenhouse Square is easily recognizable by the giant red, blue, and silver mural on the outside of the building.
+Also in Center City, the Sonesta Philadelphia Downtown is easily recognizable by the giant red, blue, and silver mural on the outside of the building.
 That color scheme is continued throughout the guest rooms.
 The hotel hosts changing exhibits of works by local artists in their in-house art gallery.

 Where to Stay for the Best Value